solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 wrong, unless we reconstruct the rewards from the recent epoch boundary.
 This will add some complexity to validator restart.
 In the first implementation, we will force *not* taking any snapshot and *not* performing accounts hash calculation during the `rewarding interval`.
+Incremental snapshot request will be skipped.
+Full snapshot request will be re-queued be picked up later at the end of the `reward interval`.

-In future, if needed, we can revisit to enable taking snapshots and perform hash calculation during reward interval.
+In future, if needed, we can
+revisit to enable taking snapshots and perform hash calculation during reward interval.